AICP/vendor_aicp/docs/aicpInfo.md

 ```

 Useful if you have qcacld-3.0 and wifi is always on.
-This capability can provide power savings when wifi needs to be always kept on.
+This capability can provide power savings when wifi needs to be always kept on:
 ```
 <bool translatable="false" name="config_wifi_background_scan_support">true</bool>
 ```